← All Chapters|Part 1 — The Premise and the Witness

 Despite the totality of the takeover, drones are not perfect replicas of the humans they replace.
 Marshall identifies several limitations:

 Behavioral tells: "They freak out all the time."
-Despite the mimicry, drones are prone to emotional instability and inappropriate reactions—particularly in situations that trigger the underlying Vril psychology rather than the mimicked human personality.
+Despite the mimicry, drones are prone to emotional instability and inappropriate reactions—particularly in situations that trigger the underlying predatory psychology rather than the mimicked human personality.

 The Scale